Interim Continuity of Operations Plan (COOP) OVERVIEW

 Command Staff (Comprised of three Officers)

-Liaison Officer will be the Captain of College Police.
+Liaison Officer will be the Captain of Campus Police.
 The succession of authority transfers to a pre- designated unaffected campus.

 Information Officer will be the Director of Public Relations.